 Making mascarpone is one of the easiest cheese making processes.
-It is much cheaper than the commercially bought one, and it definitely is even more delicious.
+It is much cheaper than the commercially bought one, and is even more delicious.
 All you need are 2 ingredients.
 Following are the simple steps to making MASCARPONE in your very own kitchen.

 *If using a cheese cloth make sure to fold it over on itself so that it becomes thicker.
 You risk for the cooked cream to leak right through it if it is not thick enough.

-Begin by pouring the cream into a pan on top of the stove.
-We used the Pizza e Cucina wood-fired oven to get the job done.
+- Begin by pouring the cream into a pan on top of the stove.
+We used our Fontana Forni Wood Fired Pizza Oven to get the job done.

-Mascarpone cheese can be stored in the refrigerator for 3-4 days.
+- Mascarpone cheese can be stored in the refrigerator for 3-4 days.
+Enjoy!